developer-onizuka/azureBlob/README.md

 # 6-3.
 Using RBAC instead of Account Key and SAS token
 With an Azure Active Directory (Azure AD) security principal.

+- Set the --auth-mode parameter to login to sign in using an Azure AD security principal (recommended).
+You could not find any Access Keys in the az command below:
 ```
 az storage blob upload-batch \
   --destination myfirstblob \